 If you fall in this category don’t worry.
 I was just like you when I started and soon you will be saying the same thing to people who come after you.

 For those of you who need a little help getting started you can head over to my article on how to start a blog and if you are from Canada and are looking for the top Canadian web hosting providers then check out my Canada web hosting review and you will be up and running in about 20 minutes.

 The second step to making money as a blogger is to understand where that money comes from.

-It may seem like magic as you listen to the stories of your favorite blogger – the person who inspired you to look into the prospect in the first place.
+It may seem like magic as you listen to the stories of your favourite blogger – the person who inspired you to look into the prospect in the first place.
 However, learning the financial pathways of commerce in the world of blogging is everyone’s first step to a viable career in the field.